Skip to content

 Start here to get Wolverine's gRPC adapter running, then drill into the page that matches what you're building:

-• How gRPC Handlers Work — the service → IMessageBus → handler flow, how it differs from HTTP and messaging handlers, and how OpenTelemetry traces survive the hop.
+• How gRPC Handlers Work — the service → IMessageBus → handler flow, how it differs from HTTP and messaging handlers, gRPC-scoped middleware and structural policies, and how OpenTelemetry traces survive the hop.

 • Code-First and Proto-First Contracts — the two contract styles side by side so you can pick (or mix) them.